The Vision

 View of visitor floors showing the Cranbourn Street entrance, underground link and main building

-At street level, there will be places to eat and drink, which could include a food court, restaurants, or casual dining options.
+Food and beverage spaces could include a food court, restaurants or casual dining options.

-The angled terrace on the top floor will provide stunning views across Leicester Square and framing views of historic sites such as Nelson’s Column and the Palace of Westminster.
+The angled terrace on the top floor would provide stunning views across Leicester Square and frame views of historic landmarks such as Nelson's Column and the Palace of Westminster.

-The east facing terrace on Level 5 will provide attraction visitors with views out over the characterful Covent Garden rooftops, and towards the City of London skyline.
+The east-facing terrace on Level 5 would provide attraction visitors with views over the characterful rooftops of Covent Garden and towards the City of London skyline.